GursharanKaur08/VHDL-Programs/Program 6/README.md

-->  To realise and simulate Comparator.
+->  Design a SR flip flop
-->  To realise and simulate Parity checker.
+->  Design a JK flip flop
-->  To realise and simulate Parity generator.
+->  Design a T flip flop